A voice for

 The essential oil present in parsley contains apiole which is responsible for the majority of the plants medicinal activity.
 Apiole has demonstrated relaxant effects upon the nervous system, particularly within the digestive tract.
 Apiole also stimulates the urinary tract and the kidneys, acting as an effective tonic and diuretic.
 Parsley is a natural source of Vitamin C, and can support an underactive immune system.

-• Into the heart of Parsley
+• Into the heart of parsley

 The medicinal uses of parsley are indicated primarily within the urinary tract and the kidneys.
 It is an effective diuretic, encouraging the elimination of excessive water and toxic heat from the body.
 The stimulating properties of apiole also indicate parsley in conditions such as kidney stones and jaundice, where the flow of blood and bile is in some way inhibited, influencing the buildup of inflammation within the urinary tract.